70 million Americans are sleep deprived. But sleep isn’t a luxury, it’s a necessity.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Being sleep-deprived shouldn’t be a badge of honor.
-The truth is those hours of lost sleep add up to a bigger health deficit than you may realize, says Nancy Foldvary-Schaefer, DO, MS, Director of Cleveland Clinic Sleep Disorders Center.
+And being sleep-deprived shouldn’t be a badge of honor.
+The truth is, those hours of lost sleep add up to a bigger health deficit than you may realize, says sleep medicine specialist Nancy Foldvary-Schaefer, DO, MS.

 “We need sleep so we can restore nutrients, replenish the spirit and refresh the mind,” Dr. Foldvary-Schaefer says.
 “Hidden health hazards accumulate during periods of sleeplessness, and they can’t be covered up with concealer or reversed with caffeine.”

 Plus, sleep deprivation can have even worse effects on kids and their development.
 A lack of sleep in children and teens can cause behavior problems, impaired learning, poor concentration and decreased school performance.

 Depending on your age, an average person may need up to nine hours of sleep a night, so be sure not to skimp on it and put your health at risk.
 Dr. Foldvary-Schaefer shares 10 ways sleep deprivation is harmful to your health.

 Beyond a groggy feeling in the morning and sleeping past your alarm, sleep deprivation touches many parts of your body and mind.
 Everything from your cardiovascular system to your immune system can be affected by not getting your solid seven to eight hours each night.

 Here are some ways that sleep deprivation can affect your overall health: